Skip to main content

 4

-Click the Reset Password button.
-The system will generate a new random password and apply it to the root (Linux) or Administrator (Windows) account on your server.
+Click the blue Reset Password button.
+The system will generate a new, strong, random password and push it to your server’s operating system through the QEMU Guest Agent.

 5